 All sorts of defenses apply to oral copulation by force and any sex crime charged in Los Angeles or anywhere in California.
 In these types of cases, the reason will spin around what happened in the incident that led to you being arrested and charged with this serious crime.

-If the other party is making something up because they're angry with you for some reason or they're trying to gain some advantage against you, obviously we're going to have to show that because that would show a motive for them to lie and be biased against you and make up these charges against you.
+Suppose the other party is making something up because they're angry with you for some reason or they're trying to gain some advantage against you.
+In that case, obviously, we're going to have to show that because that would show a motive for them to lie, and be biased against you and make up these charges against you.

 Suppose the other party has somehow got themselves intoxicated, and they can't even remember what the heck happened and cannot consent to any behavior related to this offense.
 In that case, this can also be a defense.

 The key is getting your version of events and then assessing your performance of events and seeing whether or not that amounts to a defense.
-If it does amount to defense, then we litigate the case, file motions, investigate, and ultimately, we're going to have to go to court and challenge the evidence against you, the witnesses, and try and get that not guilty verdict.
+If it does, then we litigate the case, file motions, investigate, and ultimately, we're going to have to go to court and challenge the evidence against you and the witnesses and try to get that not guilty verdict.

 On the other hand, if they've got the goods against you, you can still use some defenses and your version of events to try to mitigate things, get a lesser charge, and do damage control in these types of cases.